Estimating Roughness Coefficients

 :: Use of this Search Engine :: Computational Tools ::

-:: Presentation and Comparison of Selected Streams :: Entering the range of n values :: Searching by use of maps :: Addition of data to the database ::
+:: Presentation and Comparison of Selected Streams :: Entering the range of n-values :: Addition of data to the database ::

-The website essentially has two functions: (1) it allows the user to campare data from a searchable database, and (2) it allows the user to interactively enter variables into a variety of hydraulic equations that solve for the unknown variable in the equation.
+This website essentially has two functions: (1) it allows the user to compare data from a searchable database, and (2) it allows the user to interactively enter variables into a variety of hydraulic equations that solve for the unknown variable in the equation.

-The database can be accessed via the web page in several different ways.
-The user can query the database by entering the range of n values, or by searching regionally by use of point and click maps.
+The database can be accessed via the web pages in several different ways.
+The user can query the database by entering a range of n-values, or by selecting specific site characteristics.
 The results of the query can then be presented and compared to a stream for which the user is attempting to determine the roughness coefficient.

 Back to top ^

-The user can specify the range of n value of interest.
+The user can specify a range of n-values of interest.
 A list of the available data matching the range, or in the case that no available data are available in the specified range, the data closest to the entered range, will be listed in order of the best match.
-The list provides the five best matches from the data base, and includes the site name, location, and "Match %".
-The "Match %" is 100 percent if the n value of the site is in the range specified by the user, and decreases as the n value of the site gets further away from the specified range.
-The user can click on the "continue" button to continue the list, which will eventually cycle through all of the data in the database.

 Back to top ^